Potts Research Group:

 Dr. Alastair J. Potts

 Office: Room 0114, Building 12, South Campus, Port Elizabeth

 Email: Alastair [dot] Potts [at] mandela [dot] ac [dot] za

-Sidenote: For those who may be interested, my Erdős number is 5: Paul Erdős -> John H. Conway -> Daniel H. Huson -> Markus Göker -> Guido Grimm -> Alastair Potts
+Sidenote: For those who may be interested, my Erdős number is (as far as I know) 5: Paul Erdős -> John H. Conway -> Daniel H. Huson -> Markus Göker -> Guido Grimm -> Alastair Potts